uber/cadence/CONTRIBUTING.md

 ## Release Process

 1. Create new version branch in the repo (use a branch instead of tag in favor of cherry-picking patches)
-2. Deploy and run stress/canary test(see the internal instruction)
+2. Deploy and run stress/canary test(Go to the internal release wiki for instruction)
 3. Go to Release page, click on "Draft a new release" to publish a new release.
 Follow the format of the previous release for release notes.
 4. Build the new docker image and push into docker hub
 ```bash